RevyWatson/team-profile-generator/README.md

 ## Installation
 1. Open the command terminal on your machine.
-2. Navigate through your file system to the location of the “index.js” file
+2. Navigate through your file system to the location of the “index.js” file.
 3. Within the same file, create a .gitignore.txt file to ignore the node modules.
 4. Install the Inquirer package by typing “npm install inquirer”.
 5. Install the Jest package by typing “npm install jest”.